 yes, with Prodigy Finance

-Refinancing, on the other hand allows you to consolidate private student loans.
-And, with Prodigy Finance, it’s also possible to refinance international student loans.
+Refinancing, on the other hand, still allows you to consolidate private student loans.
+And, with Prodigy Finance, it’s also possible to refinance multiple international student loans.

 And there is another, incredible, benefit that comes with refinancing that you can’t get with consolidation: